Emmanul-Haque/Masterji/README.md

 The MasterJi project is licensed under the EmmanulStudios.
 You are free to contribute the codebase as needed.
 ##  Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the Travelogger team at emmanulstudios@gmail.com.
+If you have any questions, suggestions, or feedback, please feel free to contact the Masterji team at emmanulstudios@gmail.com.

-Happy travels and enjoy documenting your adventures with Travelogger!
+Happy travels and enjoy documenting your adventures with Masterji!